There was a time of pandemic when travel wasn’t at its best and jungle cruises were starting to be deeply missed.

 Not to be missed: Manaus Botanical Garden, known as Museu da Amazônia – MUSA, a lush vegetation area exhibiting Amazonian flora, fauna & culture, plus an observation tower.
 Guided tours available also.

 Address: Av.
 Margarita, 6305 – Cidade de Deus, Manaus – AM, 69099-415, Brazil (Google location >)

-Another option for exploring the Amazonian jungle is through Iquitos, a Peruvian port, once, the center of export of rubber from the Amazon Basin.
-An architecture that reflects the Spanish colonial era and 19th century European architecture mixed with stilt houses or floating wooden buildings, open air markets filled with fresh, local fruits, tribal villages and jungle adventures – all Amazonian wonders unconnected to the country’s main road network.
+Prepare yourself to be dazzled by an architecture that reflects the Spanish colonial era and 19th century European architecture mixed with stilt houses or floating wooden buildings.
+Among all, open air markets filled with fresh, local fruits, tribal villages and jungle adventures.
+In conclusion, all Amazonian wonders unconnected to the country’s main road network.

 Iquitos is far from being a rich city, but it is indeed a vibrant destination for the ones who linger for the Amazonian river boat cruises and wildlife adventures.

 What I found very interesting for Iquitos, is that ecotourism is at its best and the area offers something for every budget: